Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

 Recommendation service implements RAG pattern using Semantic Kernel SDK.
 The details of the implementation are captured in the Jupyter notebook in the folder miyagi/sandbox/usecases/rag/dotnet.
 You can open the notebook in VSCode and run the cells to understand step by step details of how the Recommendation Service is implemented.
 Pay special attention to how RAG pattern is implemented using Semantic Kernel.
 Select kernel as .NET Interactive in the top right corner of the notebook.

-### 2.5 Run myagi frontend locally
+### 2.5 Run miyagi frontend locally

 1. Open a new terminal: Terminal -> New Terminal (or Ctrl + Shift + `)
-2. Change folder to myagi/ui/typescript
+2. Change folder to miyagi/ui/typescript
 3. Run the following command to install the dependencies

     ```